hero-header

 Who can help you?

 If you live in an urban accommodation supported by an NGO, ask a social worker for help.
-They will contact the nearest kindergarten or school or the Refugee Education Coordinator, who will help you enroll your children.
+They will contact the nearest kindergarten or school or the Refugee Education Coordinator, who will help you enrol your children.
 If you live in a camp, contact the Ministry of Education Refugee Education Coordinator in the camp for help.
 If you live in private accommodation, request support from local NGOs, or address the Directorate for Primary Education or a Community Centre operating in your location.